 You must be available to sit the deferred exam at the scheduled date and time.
 There are no provisions to sit deferred exams earlier than scheduled, or for further deferral of a deferred exam.

 If your application for a deferred exam is successful, we will send an email to your student email account.
-You will also receive notification of the scheduled date and time of your deferred exam when the deferred exam timetable is released.
+You will also be advised of the release of the deferred exam timetable via your student email.